Thailand Travel Tips - Everyone Asks Me

 have the old phones and happy not to worry about losing an expensive Iphone too

 Internet and Camera: I strongly recommend that you bring a couple of portable flash drives.
 And a stick or cord to download files from your camera.
 Every few days, when at a computer, copy the photos from your camera to the flash drives for back-up.
-You can upload them to a free photo sharing site like Flickr or to a dropbox if you are in locations with fast internet and good bandwidth.
+You can upload them to a free photo sharing site like Flickr or to Dropbox if you are in locations with fast internet and good bandwidth.
 Or you can stop into a camera shop and ask them to burn DVD’s of your photos taken to date.
 Cards can get wet/corrupted.
 I have friends who left their camera in a taxi and lost their photos along with it.
 I also know someone who left their camera on the beach while swimming and it disappeared.
 It’s easy to replace the camera, but not your photo memories.
 Back them up as you go along and, maybe you won’t need them!
 If you do, you’ll be glad you did it.

 Before you go - Do you need any inoculations?: